 Poppycocks is just the place for upscale new American fares.
 The super seasonal menu is influenced by Mediterranean flavors and offers many gluten free, vegetarian, and vegan options.
 Some savory highlights include the Lamb Meatballs, Lentil Dahl Curry, and Seafood Stew.
 They’ve been operating in Traverse City since 1989 and are often the go-to for a special night out on the town.

 One of the highlights is their rooftop deck for dining!
 This outdoor space is stunning for enjoying your meal al fresco.
-It overlooks all of Front Street and has a full bar.
+It overlooks all of State Street and has a full bar.
 You can even soak up some sweeping views of Lake Michigan in parts.
-The aptly named Crowd Pleaser Pie and the Loaded Potato Pie are truly special slice selections here.

 This tiny smokehouse is well worth a visit in Traverse City.
 Every meat is carefully cooked and hand crafted over wood fired smokers for hours until spectacularly succulent.
 These authentic eats are some of the best in the state.